-This measure provides a straightforward means to assess how well basic levels of comprehensive care are being provided in regard to efforts by clinicians to provide follow-up care, including hypertension screening and documentation for pediatric patients who are overweight or obese.
+This measure provides a straightforward means to assess how well basic levels of comprehensive care are being provided for children in regard to assessing weight status by documenting BMI percentile and weight classification.
 Low rates for the provision of care are easily understood to be unsatisfactory.
-The simplicity of the measure likewise makes it a straightforward guide for providers and purchasers to assess how well comprehensive care is provided to assess, prevent, and treat children who are overweight or obese.
+The simplicity of the measure likewise makes it a straightforward guide for providers and purchasers to assess how well comprehensive care is provided to children in order to assess, prevent, and treat overweight and obesity.